tomwhite/ingreedy-js/README.md

 python -m http.server 8080
 ```

-Then go to http://localhost:8080/demo.html in a browser.
+Then go to http://localhost:8080/?key=KEY in a browser, where `KEY` is the Google Vision API key.

 ### How to build